-Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Surgical treatment of morbid obesity (bariatric surgery).
-You must: \$15 per primary care office visit when provided in the medical office \$30 per primary care office visit when provided in the medical office - be 18 years of age or older; and in the medical office have a Body Mass Index (BMI) greater than 40.
+Benefit Description You pay · · , , , , , , , , , , , , , , , , , , , Surgical procedures (cont.)
+High Option Standard Option have a Body Mass Index (BMI) greater than 40.
 If your BMI is 35 to 40, bariatric surgery may be covered if the Medical Group authorizes the services in accord with the Medical Group's bariatric surgery referral guidelines.
-The \$25 per specialty care office visit when provided in the medical office \$40 per specialty care office visit when provided in the medical office guidelines may require that a significant cormorbidity directly related to obesity be present, such as: moderate to severe sleep apnea, hypertension requiring medication, and diabetes; and \$50 per admission when provided as an outpatient in a hospital or ambulatory surgery center \$200 per admission when provided as an outpatient in a hospital or ambulatory surgery center meet all other bariatric surgery referral guidelines, including but not limited to: nutritional, psychological, medical, and social readiness for surgery, and complete a Medical Group approved pre-surgical educational preparatory program regarding lifestyle changes necessary for long-term bariatric surgery success \$250 per admission when provided on an inpatient basis \$500 per admission when provided on an inpatient basis Notes: • You should consult with your physician to determine what is appropriate for you.
+The guidelines may require that a significant cormorbidity directly related to obesity be present, such as: moderate to severe sleep apnea, hypertension requiring medication, and diabetes; and Nothing Nothing - meet all other bariatric surgery referral guidelines, including but not limited to: nutritional, psychological, medical, and social readiness for surgery, and complete a Medical Group approved pre-surgical educational preparatory program regarding lifestyle changes necessary for long-term bariatric surgery success Notes: You should consult with your physician to determine what is appropriate for you.
 A Plan physician, who is a specialist in bariatric care, must determine that the surgery is medically necessary. • If you live 50 miles or more from the facility to which you are referred for a covered bariatric surgery, we will reimburse you for certain authorized and documented travel and lodging expenses as follows if: - The Medical Group gives you prior written authorization for travel and lodging reimbursement and - You send us adequate documentation including receipts.
 Reimbursement benefits are subject to certain limits.
 Please call our Member Services Call Center at 800-464-4000 for more information.
-Female voluntary sterilization, including anesthesia and confirmation testing following tubal occlusion Nothing Nothing • Insertion of surgically implanted time-release contraceptive drugs and intrauterine devices (IUDs) Surgical and any other procedures requiring licensed staff to monitor your vital signs as you regain sensation after receiving drugs to reduce sensation or to minimize discomfort. \$50 per office visit when provided in the medical office \$200 per office visit when provided in the medical office
+Female voluntary sterilization, including anesthesia and confirmation testing following tubal occlusion Nothing Nothing Insertion of surgically implanted time-release contraceptive drugs and intrauterine devices (IUDs) Surgical and any other procedures requiring licensed staff to monitor your vital signs as you regain sensation after receiving drugs to reduce sensation or to minimize discomfort.
+Nothing Nothing Insertion of internal prosthetic devices.
+See Section 5(a) Orthopedic and prosthetic devices, for device coverage information.
+Nothing Nothing Note: The following contraceptive devices and drugs are provided at no charge: intrauterine devices (IUDs), implanted time-release contraceptive drugs and injectable contraceptive drugs.
+We cover oral contraceptives, cervical caps, and diaphragms under the prescription drug benefit.